 We recognise that parents (and other carers who stand in their place) are the primary educators of their children.
 As a Catholic school, we provide the principal means by which the Church assists parents and carers in educating their children.
 Therefore, the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more.
-Parents/carers will be informed by letter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.
+Parents/carers will be informed by letter when the more sensitive aspects of RHSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.

-In addition, Ten Ten are developing a parent portal to help parents and carers to learn more and work alongside their child as they progress on their learning journey.
+In addition, Ten Ten have developed a parent portal to help parents and carers to learn more and work alongside their child as they progress on their learning journey.

-Parents will be consulted about the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
-They will be able to view the resources used by the school in the RHSE programme.
-Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.
+Parents were originally consulted about the development of the RHSE programme, as well as the continuing process of monitoring, review and evaluation.
+They are able to view the resources used by the school in the RHSE programme.
+Our aim is that, every parent and carer will have full confidence in the school's RHSE programme to meet their child's needs.

-Parents continue to have the right to withdraw their children from Sex Education (see page 8 highlighted in green) except in those elements which are required by the National Curriculum science orders.
-Should parents wish to withdraw their children they are asked to notify the school by contacting the head teacher.
+Parents continue to have the right to withdraw their children from Sex Education (see aspects highlighted in green) except in those elements which are required by the National Curriculum science orders.
+Should parents wish to withdraw their children they are asked to notify the school by contacting the Head Teacher.
 The school will provide support by providing material for parents to help the children with their learning.